 When you receive the KICKR Core, you will be required to attach the legs to the trainer, but don’t worry, Wahoo provides the bolts, nuts and a L-Shaped Hex Tool to get the job done quickly.
 Once the legs are attached, all that is required is to connect the power cable and you are off to the races.
 You will have to mount your bike of course and with a direct drive trainer that means removing the rear wheel and connecting the rear to the trainer.

 The KICKR CORE comes with legs detached to minimize transportation and storage size.
 Select a stable, level surface with sufficient room for trainer and bike.
 Retain packaging for future storage or transport.

 Attach the legs by inserting the included bolts through the bottom of the trainer leg assemblies, then secure them using the included nuts and hex wrench tool on the opposing side.
 Repeat the process for the second leg and tighten all bolts firmly to prevent injury or damage.

 After attaching both legs, pull the front leg completely forward to fully extend the trainer base and ensure maximum stability before attaching your bike.

 Warning: always check trainer stability before riding.

 Use the included AC power adapter to connect the trainer to a standard 120v wall outlet.
 Caution: use of unofficial power adapters may cause permanent damage to your KICKR CORE.

-In test rides when I was pushing over 400 watts, the trainer felt very stable and secure, maybe even more so that my 2017 KICKR.
+Observation: In test rides when I was pushing over 400 watts, the trainer felt very stable and secure, maybe even more so than my 2017 KICKR.